jpwoeltjen/LSTM_return_prediction/README.md

 The model is tested whether it has look-ahead bias.
 Look-ahead bias refers to the bug that the model has somehow -- often this is not obvious -- access to future data.
 If this was so, the model would of course do very well in backtesting.
 But it would fall apart in live trading.
 It is absolutely imperative that this bug doesn't exist or all further work would be worse than useless.
 Fortunately there is a simple test.
 Run the model over purely random data and see if it produces positive returns.
 If it does something is wrong.
 For that I simulated a random walk over 400 years.
 (I want to be sure.)
 As can be seen the model does not pick up a pattern.
 The return series itself is a random walk.
-The annualized Sharpe ration is 0.07 over the test set.
+The annualized Sharpe ratio is 0.07 over the test set.
 ![alt text](https://github.com/jpwoeltjen/LSTM_return_prediction/blob/master/floyd_lstm_output/rw/%5B2%20lags%5D%5B100%20epochs%5D%5B512%20batch%5D%5B5%20neurons%5D%5Bl1%200.00%2Cl2%200.00%5D%5Bl1%200.00%2Cl2%200.00%5D%5Bl1%200.00%2Cl2%200.00%5D%5B0.0010%20lr%5D%5B0.0010%20lrd%5D%5B0.20%20do%5D%5Bnormalize%5D_equity_curveequity_curve_at_0.00_sigma.png "random walk")

 Next similar rws are tested but with stochastic rules layered on top.